-One day before Alice’s 16th birthday, Max, June, Alice and I pile into the car and head West for the promised excursion to the Gay Pride Parade in Santa Cruz.
-Earlier in the week, June took Alice shopping for the perfect outfit and she skips out of the house this morning in a flouncy black mini, tall shoes and striped stockings.
+One day before Alice’s sixteenth birthday, Max, June, Alice and I pile into the car and head West for the promised excursion to the Gay Pride Parade in Santa Cruz.
+Earlier in the week, June took Alice shopping for the perfect outfit, and she skips out of the house this morning in a flouncy black mini, tall shoes and striped stockings.
 A little black tank, her favorite hoodie and a smattering of chunky candy jewelry completes the outfit.

-Max and June are equally splendid in their attire, June having donned a red party dress with a matching parasol and Max, sporting his favorite bowler, a natty vest and, oddly enough, a raccoon tail.
+Max and June are equally splendid in their attire, June having donned a red party dress with a matching parasol and Max sporting his favorite bowler, a natty vest and, oddly enough, a raccoon tail.
 My slouchy gray t-shirt and jeans are frowned upon by all.

 With Alice riding shotgun, Gwen Stefani sings us through the Valley, over the mountains and down Highway 17, which dumps us into downtown Santa Cruz with twenty minutes to spare.
-We may have been gone for a year, but Santa Cruz is still my town and I prove it by scoring one of the few unregulated parking spaces downtown.
+We may have been gone for a year, but Santa Cruz is still my town, and I prove it by scoring one of the few unregulated parking spaces downtown.
 The kids spill out of the car and are rushing towards the commotion a block away when Alice turns back.

 “How do I find Davey so we can get into the parade?” she asks, stumbling momentarily in her tall shoes.

 “Down to the end of Pacific.”
 I point west.
-“Look for someone with a clipboard and ask where the AIDS Project group is staged.”
+“Look for someone with a clipboard, and ask where the AIDS Project group is staged.”

-She grabs Samir’s hand and they’re off.
+She grabs Samir’s hand, and they’re off.
 Max and June are already across the street, heading in the opposite direction, towards the clock tower.
-Her parasol is bobbing behind their heads and his raccoon tail bounces along behind them.
+Her parasol is bobbing behind their heads, and his raccoon tail bounces along behind them.

 I catch up to them near the Del Mar Theater just as the Dykes on Bikes roll out onto the street to clear the parade route.
-The sound of their engines makes me tear up.
-It always has.
+The sound of their engines makes me tear up; it always has.

-Things mellow out a bit when the local gay-friendly churches take the street, another entrance which makes me teary year after year.
-We’re just a few months out from the upcoming election and California’s Prop 8 vote so there’s a lot of marriage equality support in these groups.
-I let out a big graceless “Woo Hoo” as my friends Tad and Greg pass our corner.
-Always calm and collected, Tad smiles and waves his “God Is Still Speaking” sign in my direction.
+Things mellow out a bit when the local gay-friendly churches take the street, another entrance that makes me emotional year after year.
+Having grown up in a Fundamentalist Evangelical church, it is still a pleasant surprise to see open and affirming churches practicing what Jesus preached.
+We’re just a few months out from the upcoming election and California’s Prop 8, banning gay marriage, is on the table, so there’s a lot of marriage equality support in these groups.
+I let out a big, graceless “Woo Hoo” as my friend Trace and his husband Gage pass our corner.
+The king of serenity, Trace smiles and waves his God Is Still Speaking sign in my direction.